🇺🇸

 🏨

-Hotel breakfasts and conference catering American hotel buffet breakfasts and conference/event catering frequently offer no vegan option by default — oatmeal with dairy is often the closest thing available.
-If you're attending a multi-day event or staying in a mid-range hotel, contact catering in advance; most venues will accommodate with sufficient notice but provide nothing without it.
+American hotel buffet breakfasts and conference or event catering frequently offer no vegan option by default; oatmeal with dairy is often the closest thing available.
+If attending a multi-day event or staying in a mid-range hotel outside a major city, contact catering in advance.
+Most venues will sort something out with enough notice but provide nothing suitable without it.
+Self-catering breakfast from a nearby supermarket is the reliable fallback in any non-urban setting.

-Airports and highway food infrastructure Outside premium terminals in LA, NYC, and SFO, airport food skews toward chain fast food with minimal reliable vegan options.
-Interstate highway rest stops are almost exclusively fast food.
-Build travel days with supermarket snacks the night before — treating travel days as a provisioning challenge rather than a restaurant-finding one avoids most of the frustration.
+Outside premium terminals in LA, NYC, and SFO, airport food skews toward chain fast food with minimal reliable vegan options.
+Interstate highway rest stops are almost exclusively fast food with no guaranteed safe choice.
+Pack supermarket snacks the evening before any travel day and pack your own food rather than expecting to find something on the way.
+This approach removes most of the uncertainty.

 Is this ranking right?